Mitsubishi Pajero: Pajero Evolution

-Export Market Production
+The Pajero Evolution (V55) was introduced in October 1997, which was developed in specifically to meet homologation requirements for the Paris – Dakar Rally's T2 Class, which a minimum volume of production vehicles to be produced on which the rally car would be based on.
+The Pajero Evolution was designed from the ground up as a dedicated rally vehicle.
+It came standard with a 3.5-litre 24-valve DOHC V6 with Mitsubishi Innovative Valve Timing and Electronic Lift Control (MIVEC).
+A new, dual plenum variable intake helped increase power and a new, long-travel independent rear suspension made the ride even smoother.
+This fully independent suspension design set the underpinnings for what would be implemented in the third generation Pajero.

+Foreign production

 Asia

 This model Pajero remained in production in India until 2012 as the Pajero SFX; the latest generation was sold as the Montero.
 It was also produced in Colombia from Complete Knock Down parts (CKD) until 2012, with a 2.4l 16 valve SOHC (130 PS) or 3.0l 12 valve V6 (148 PS), both engines were available in the three-door hard top, whereas the five-door wagon were only available with the 3.0-litre V6.

 In the Philippines, MMPC introduced it in 1995 as the Pajero Fieldmaster.
 There were 2 engines available; the 2.5L 4D56 TD inline-four engine or the bigger 2.8L 4M40 diesel engine both paired to a standard 5-speed manual or Mitsubishi's 5-speed automatic transmission with part-time or full-time 4WD system (a 4x2 variant was also available).
 It featured keyless entry, leather upholstery, rear air vents, central locking, roof rails, 2DIN 6CD audio changer among other features.
 By 1999, Mitsubishi axed the "4x4" variant of the Pajero.

 In 2003, the Pajero received minor upgrades including redesigned headlights, grille & taillights, new color options, new wheel designs, power adjustable seats, expandable sun visors & wood trim.
 It is still powered by the 2.8L SOHC engine mated to a 5-speed automatic transmission.
 Local production of the second-generation Pajeros in the Philippines ended in 2008.

 In China, the second generation Pajero remains popular as it was involved in early joint ventures from the 1990s.
 Companies include Guangtong Motors, Jincheng Motors, Jinhui Motors, Sanjiu Motors, Sanxing Motors, Shanlu Motors and Wanli Motors.

 Chinese car manufacturer Shanlu Motors made their version of the Pajero known as the CJY 6421D and was produced from 1997 to 2001 and came standard with the 4G64 engine.
 Beijing Automobile Works followed suit and produced their version known as the BJ2032 Tornado from 2002 to 2004.
 The BJ2032 came standard with a 2.2-litre engine sourced from General Motors paired to a 5 speed manual gearbox.
 The Tornado is 4880 millimetres long, 1830 millimetres wide, 1800 millimetres high and utilizes a 2750 millimetre wheelbase.